cb-technologists/blog/content/posts/windows-containers.md

     * As mentioned in the document, the [Multiple Node Pool feature](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools) is also needed to create a separate Windows node pool.
 3. Create a new resource group (if needed)
 4. Create an AKS cluster
-    * You can use ```--nodepool-name``` with ```aks create cluster``` to name your control plane node pool i.e ```default```
+    * You can use ```--nodepool-name``` with ```aks create cluster``` to name your control plane node pool i.e (```default```)
 5. Add a Windows Server node pool
-    * This will be a node pool for kubernetes pod Windows agents, we can name it ```--name winage```
+    * This will be a node pool for Kubernetes pod Windows agents, we can name it ```--name winage```

-[Node pools](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools) give us the possibility to extend our Kubernetes cluster with more types of machines depending on our use and budget (See available [options and default values](https://docs.microsoft.com/en-us/cli/azure/ext/aks-preview/aks/nodepool?view=azure-cli-latest#ext-aks-preview-az-aks-nodepool-add)) for AKS.
+[Node pools](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools) give us the possibility to extend our Kubernetes cluster with more types of machines depending on our use and budget (see available [options and default values](https://docs.microsoft.com/en-us/cli/azure/ext/aks-preview/aks/nodepool?view=azure-cli-latest#ext-aks-preview-az-aks-nodepool-add)) for AKS.
 As an example, we are going to add two more identical pools (one for masters and one for Linux agents) but you can pick different machine sizes and node counts depending on your need (just make sure that the VMs used for Jenkins masters support Premium Storage as Jenkins requires high IOPS for better performance):

 * Linux Jenkins master pool example: